Nyjah Huston: Philanthropy

 In 2008, Huston and his mother Kelle founded the charity organization Let It Flow, which aimed to provide clean, safe, and accessible water to communities in need.
 Following their personal experiences in Puerto Rico, the pair started by selling reusable water bottles at a local farmers market and, as of December 2012, the organization builds clean-water wells, fixes wells that are inoperable, and builds sanitation stations for people in urgent need of clean water.
 Let It Flow built its first sanitation station in Ethiopia.
 As of August 2024, Let It Flow appears to no longer be active.

 Personal life

 Family

 Following his return to Element, Huston revealed that his father's controlling behavior had led to estrangement, further explaining that his father refused to return video footage of Huston's skateboarding following the separation.
-He no longer adheres to a strict Rastafarian lifestyle, cut off his dreadlocks and has identified hip hop as his favorite musical genre to listen to.
+He no longer adheres to a strict Rastafarian lifestyle and cut off his dreadlocks.
+He identifies hip hop as his favorite musical genre to listen to.